devJuanS/fullstackopen-course/part-03/README.md

 2. Step 2: Implement an info page showing the number of entries in the phonebook and the time of the request.
 3. Step 3: Implement the functionality for displaying the information for a single phonebook entry.
 4. Step 4: Implement functionality that makes it possible to delete a single phonebook entry.
+5. Step 5: Expand the backend so that new phonebook entries can be added.